Zara Tindall's Birthday Celebrations Revealed: Golf Classic Charity Tournament, Badminton Horse Trials, and Royal Garden Party Attire

 Zara attended the first royal garden party of the season last week, where she wore a stunning blue cutwork dress and a statement hat in honor of workers from frontline sectors.
 It was believed that Zara's dress piece featured delicate puff sleeves, which were not present in the original dress from the Australian brand Leo Lin

-Zara Tindall Mike Tindall Badminton Horse Trials Royal Garden Party Leo Lin Golf Classic Charity Tournament Autumn Phillips Dolphin Maude
+Zara Tindall Mike Tindall Badminton Horse Trials Royal Garden Party Leo Lin Golf Classic Charity Tournament Autumn Phillips Dolly Maude

 United States Latest News, United States Headlines